kubernetes-sigs/gateway-api/geps/gep-91/index.md

 	// Support: Core - A single reference to a Kubernetes ConfigMap
 	// with the CA certificate in a key named `ca.crt`.
 	//
-	// Support: Implementation-specific (More than one certificat in a ConfigMap with different keys or more than one reference, or other kinds of resources).
+	// Support: Implementation-specific (More than one certificate in a ConfigMap with different keys or more than one reference, or other kinds of resources).
 	//
 	// References to a resource in a different namespace are invalid UNLESS there
 	// is a ReferenceGrant in the target namespace that allows the certificate